rawat-komal14/FlashNews/README.md

 Overall, the purpose of FlashNews is to show that a complete website can be created through connecting UI elements with the backend services that provide data and information, making the experience both seamless and responsive.

 TECH STACK:
-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript,
-Backend: Python with Flask
+Backend: Python with Flask,
-API Integration: NewsAPI
+API Integration: NewsAPI,
-Storage: Browser LocalStorage
+Storage: Browser LocalStorage,
 Communication: REST API